The 2024 Frontier League Hall of Fame Class

 Special Contributor, Duke Ward

-Duke was part of the ownership group that launched the Richmond Roosters as an expansion team for the 1995 season and remained an owner until the Roosters relocated to Traverse City for 2006.
+Duke was part of the ownership group that launched the Richmond Roosters as an expansion team for the 1995 season and remained an owner until the Roosters relocated to Traverse City in 2006.

 Under Duke, the Roosters were voted Organization of the Year in 1995 and hosted the 1996 and 1998 All-Star Games.
 Duke was the first person to bring Pete Rose into the Frontier League when Pete served as the keynote speaker for the 1996 All-Star events.
 Duke served as league Vice President for most of his tenure in the Frontier League.
 He was instrumental in creating the league by-laws and was also responsible for the Frontier League qualifying for work visas.
 Duke passed away on July 28, 2017.